Twcash/Aquarion/README.md

 Since this is still testing there is a major bug I am currently working on.
 It is simple but many will think that the campaign is locked, it is not.
 Just go to the research menu and click on the map.
 Until then I am still working on it

+Remember to reinstall the mod once in a while so new content loads.
+Updates are often but mainly small.